CDN Deep Dive: Content Delivery Networks Explained

 Conclusion

 CDNs are essential infrastructure for any public website.
 They reduce latency, cut costs, and add a layer of protection.
-But they require careful configuration.
-Wrong cache headers can leak private data or serve stale content.
+But they require careful configuration — wrong cache headers can leak private data or serve stale content for days.

-Start with sensible defaults: short cache on HTML, long cache on static assets with content hashes.
-Add edge computing only when you have clear performance gains to show for it.
+Start with sensible defaults: short cache on HTML, long cache on static assets with content hashes, and add edge computing only when you have clear performance gains to show for it.

 Category